bekk/bekk-christmas/post/thecloud/cloud-janitors.md

 ### Cluster Janitor

-In an environment with multiple kubernetes clusters and morphs and changes it can be very useful with a custodian.
+In an environment with multiple kubernetes clusters that morphs and changes a custodian can help keep things in order.
 One thing we’ve experienced is that setting “tags” on our resources is a great help.
 Tags are generally easy to access for interested parties, so we use these to describe different resources.

 Schedule: frequently